-This pretty patchwork pouch is perfect for sewing on the go as it includes a needle case and handy pockets to store fabric markers, threads or your favourite notions.
-We’ll show you how it’s done with this free tutorial…
+This refashioned patchwork pouch can be made from selvedges or just strips of fabric from previous projects.
+It’s perfect for storing your stash when you’re sewing on the go as it includes a needle case and handy pockets to store fabric markers, threads or your favourite notions.

 You will need…

 - Assorted fabric selvedges or strips, each at least 14in long

 - Fabric A: one (1) 61⁄2in x 93⁄4in piece and one (1) 61⁄2in x 41⁄2in piece, for the lining and pocket